 - The facility should close for 48 hours to properly disinfect and clean all areas.

-- Anyone exposed to the confirmed positive person should self-quarantine for 14 days from time of exposure.
+- Anyone exposed to the confirmed positive person should self-quarantine for 14 days from the time of exposure.

 - Report all confirmed positive cases to licensing authorities and the local health department.